TerranMechworks/mech3doc/src/gamez/README.md

 }
 ```

 The signature (u32) is the magic number `0x02971222`.
-The version (u32) is always 27, which matches the [mechlib archives](mechlib-archives.md) version.
+The version (u32) is always 27, which matches the [mechlib archives](../mechlib-archives.md) version.

 The other values are used for accessing the four big blocks of information: textures, materials, meshes, and nodes.
 This is also not so different from the mechlib archives, although there are significant differences in the way the data is read/written.
 It isn't known why this is.
 The offsets aren't strictly necessary for parsing, since the data is written without padding, and so can be used for verifying the different parsing stages were successful/parsed all the information.

 ### Textures ### {: #textures_mw }

-Reading the textures uses the texture count from the header.
+Reading the texture infos uses the texture count from the header.
 Expect this to be less than 4096 textures for sanity checking (if desired).
 There is no header, instead simply read texture count texture information structures:

 ```rust
 struct TextureInfo {